 Key exclusion criteria

-People with recent TIA or mild stroke who report to have a medical condition or chronic disease which prevents them from engaging in regular moderate to vigorous physical activity.
+People with TIA or mild stroke who report to have a medical condition or chronic disease which prevents them from engaging in regular moderate to vigorous physical activity.

 Study design